Venezuela's Maduro: from bus driver to Chavez's successor

 If Maduro wins the election, he is expected to broadly continue the radical policies of the Chavez era, including nationalizations, tight state control of the economy and financial support for allies such as communist-led Cuba.

-“You have used the body of the president for political campaigning,” said Capriles, who won 44 percent support when he competed against Chavez at the last election in October.
+“The job is too big for Mr. Maduro.
+He keeps shouting to cover up his incompetence,” mocked opposition leader Henrique Capriles, who lost to Chavez in the last election in October but won 44 percent support and will likely be Maduro’s challenger.

-Two recent polls showed Maduro ahead of Capriles, by more than 10 percentage points, in part because of Chavez’s blessing.
+One recent poll showed Maduro ahead of Capriles, in part because of Chavez’s personal endorsement.

 Other than campaigning heavily on Chavez’s blessing and his position as guarantor of revolutionary continuity, it is hard to see how Maduro’s own policy plans might develop.